These things saith he that holdeth the seven stars in his

 a sin, according to the way the Nicolaitans and how

-introduced these very pagan rites into
+they introduced these very pagan rites into

 Christianity, just like Baalam corrupted the